zhangshangwu/ReportUtil/README.md

 ```

-and

-We have a collection List<Category>.
+and We have a collection of Category.

 Firstly, define the ColumnDef array,